 The video features the youngster reading the note to her doctor saying “without your help I don’t know if I’d be here today”.

-Dr Jayaram, who has been treating Elle since she was diagnosed aged 15 months, admits that he is a “big softie” before saying he will “write to Santa for those new lungs for you”.
+Dr Jayaram, who has been treating Elle since she was diagnosed aged 15 months, admits that he is a “big softie” before saying he will “run to Santa for those new lungs for you”.

 Last Christmas, Elle, from Cheshire, was told she may not live for another year.